hackclub/hackclub/applications/yc_w16.md

 **Schools, Degrees and Years of Graduation**

-University of Pennsylvania, BSE in Computer Engineering, 2013
+University of Pennsylvania, Bachelor of Science in Computer Engineering, 2013
 The Haverford School, High School, 2009

 **Employers, Position / Titles and Dates**